-Breast cancer is the most common cancer in the UK with one in eight women in the UK developing breast cancer in their lifetime, one person being diagnosed every 10 minutes, according to Breast Cancer Care.
+Breast cancer is the most common cancer in the UK, with one in eight women in the UK developing breast cancer in their lifetime, one person being diagnosed every 10 minutes, according to Breast Cancer Care.

-Before the menopause, normal breasts feel different at different times of the month.
+Before menopause, normal breasts feel different at different times of the month.
 The milk-producing tissue in the breast becomes active in the days before a period starts.
 In some women, the breasts at this time feel tender and lumpy, especially near the armpits.
-After the menopause activity in the milk-producing tissue stops and the normal breasts feel soft, less firm and not lumpy.
+After menopause activity in the milk-producing tissue stops, and the normal breasts feel soft, less firm and not lumpy.
 After a hysterectomy, the breasts usually show the same monthly differences until the time when your periods would have stopped.

 What to look and feel for